 If you would like more birthday songs in Spanish to choose from, here’s a video with three songs to say happy birthday in Spanish.
 Including a Spanish version of “For he’s a jolly good fellow.”
 Performed by a very sympathetic looking Spanish family with two sweet little children.

-Now you should have enough knowledge how to say happy birthday in Spanish.
+Now you should have enough knowledge how to say happy bday in Spanish.
 And, just in case it’s your special day today: ¡Feliz cumpleaños a ti!